hassanabral/hassanabral/README.md

 I am currently in my last year studying Computer Science at <a href="https://vt.edu/" target="_blank">Virginia Tech</a>.
 For more information about me, check out <a href="https://hassanyakef.com">hassanyakef.com</a>.

-### What I've been up to
+### What I've been up to ...

-I wrote a blog post about a social networking app that I recently build with Cloud Firestore.
+I wrote a blog post about a **social networking app** that I recently build with `Cloud Firestore`.
 Check it out! https://hassanyakef.com/personal-project

 ### Get in touch
 - Twitter: [twitter.com/hassan_yakef](https://twitter.com/hassan_yakef)